DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ### Interface elements in the org chart mode

 You can drag shapes to place them on the desired positions relative to the root shape, or drag the root shape to move the whole diagram.
 To add a new shape, select a shape and add a new child for it.
 You can also add assistant or partner items.
+The connection between parent shape and its partner is always horizontal.

 The shapes are draggable from one parent item to another.
 The moved item is dragged with all its children items.

 ![](../../assets/org_shape_toolbar.png)